 Animal rights extremists like the Humane Society of the United States (HSUS), People for the Ethical Treatment of Animals (PETA), and the Animal Liberation Front (ALF) seek to put an end to animal ownership.
-In their eyes, animals have equal rights as humans.
+In their eyes, animals should share rights with humans and some of the most extreme among them equate animal ownership to slavery.
 Their goals of abolishing animal ownership and animal breeding is an extreme view not known by many.
-So, let’s take a look at the animal rights agenda to eliminate:

 How would America look if it were to adopt these extreme views?:

-A majority of Americans, when asked what they know about the Humane Society of the United States (HSUS), believe it to be a collection of animal shelters and mistakenly believe their proceeds assist local or state shelters.
-However, one of the smallest portions of HSUS’ budget — less than 1% — goes to local or state animal shelters.
+A majority of Americans, when asked what they know about the Humane Society of the United States (HSUS), believe it to be a national umbrella organization supporting local animal shelters and assume their proceeds assist those same shelters.
+You might be surprised to find out that the smallest portion of HSUS’s budget — less than 1% — goes to supporting local or state animal shelters.

 The Humane Society of the United States (HSUS) does not own or operate any animal shelters.
 In fact, they don’t even seem to appreciate the role that local shelters play in placing rescued animals in good homes with loving owners.

 Animal rights groups, like HSUS, envision a world that has eliminated pet ownership.
-A small glimpse into the minds of some animal rights leaders brings to light the truth behind these groups:
+A small glimpse into the minds of some animal rights leaders brings to light their true feelings about animal ownership:

 Anti-Pet Breeders Ideology

-The ideology behind these groups displays a radical thought process seeking to eliminate the pet breeder.
-In doing so, they are not just attacking the breeder’s ability to provide for themselves and their families, but are targeting your right to raise and care for your family’s pets.
-The Humane Society of the United States (HSUS) continues to spread false messages attached with photos and commercials distorting consumer perception of how pet breeders operate.
+In doing so, they are not just attacking the breeder’s ability to provide for themselves and their families, but they are targeting your right to raise and care for your family’s pets.
+The Humane Society of the United States (HSUS) continues to spread false messages in print and digital advertising that distorts consumer perception of how pet breeders operate in hopes of forcing the issue.
 Their impact is growing rapidly.

-- Huntington Beach, CA passed a city ordinance that requires a 2 year phase out for pet shops to stop selling cats & dogs.
+- Huntington Beach, CA passed a city ordinance that requires a 2-year phase-out for pet shop sales of cats & dogs.

-- Nevada will soon be facing potential legislation regulating the private ownership of exotic animals.
+- Nevada will soon be facing potential legislation regulating private ownership of exotic animals.

 Anti-Exotic Pet Ownership

 Their agenda does not just stop with dogs and cats.
-Animal rights activists would prefer that no animal, including exotics like snakes, chimps, tigers, etc., be under ownership.
-When appropriate laws are already in place, why does the Humane Society of the United States (HSUS) and animal rights counterparts continue in pursuit of their radical agenda?
-Because, they truly believe in the rights of the animal.
-No matter how they disguise the message, the underlying statement will always be revealed in giving animals equal rights and removing them from the hands of the owner or breeder.
+Animal rights activists would prefer that no animal, including exotics like snakes, chimps, tigers, etc., be owned by a human.
+When appropriate laws are already in place, why does the Humane Society of the United States (HSUS) and other animal rights groups continue in pursuit of their radical agenda?
+The only answer that makes sense is that they don’t believe existing laws go far enough.
+No matter how they disguise it, the underlying message is that animals should be granted personhood and be removed from the hands of owners or breeders.

-These beliefs could have significant implications for facilities like zoos and exotic animal parks where our children learn about the animal world around them, and zoologists improve animal care techniques and veterinary medicine.
+These beliefs could have significant implications for facilities like zoos and exotic animal parks where our children learn about the animal world around them and zoologists improve animal care techniques, veterinary medicine and wildlife preservation efforts.

 USDA – APHIS

-May 16th, 2012 the USDA – Animal and Plant Health Inspection Service (APHIS) announced a proposed revision to the Animal Welfare Act (AWA) that would change current rules for “retail pet breeders.”
+On May 16th, 2012, the USDA Animal and Plant Health Inspection Service (APHIS) announced a proposed revision to the Animal Welfare Act (AWA) that would change current rules for “retail pet breeders.”

-This proposal could impose detrimental changes for ALL pet breeders, giving the USDA complete oversight into any pet breeders facility – specifically dog breeders.
-Essentially, the rule would impose regulations for large and small facility dog breeders alike.
-So, if you sell just one dog or one thousand, the USDA would have rights to regulate with STRICT penalties.
+This proposal could impose detrimental changes for ALL pet breeders, giving the USDA complete oversight of any pet breeding facility – specifically dog breeders.
+Essentially, the rule would regulate large and small facility dog breeders alike.
+So whether you sell one dog or a thousand, the USDA would have rights to regulate with STRICT penalties.
 The rule contains language that: